dotnet/dotnet-docker/samples/snippets/nuget-credentials.md

 This Dockerfile would be built using this command:

 ```
-$ docker build . --build-arg Nuget_CustomFeedUserName=<username> --build-arg Nuget_CustomFeedPassword=<password>
+$ docker build --build-arg Nuget_CustomFeedUserName=<username> --build-arg Nuget_CustomFeedPassword=<password> .
 ```

-Passing the username and password values to the `docker build` command in this manner can be useful in automated scenarios when those values are stored as environment variables on the Docker host machine.
+Passing the username and password values to the `docker build` command in this manner can be useful in automated scenarios when those values are stored as environment variables on the Docker host machine or can be retrieved from an external secrets storage location and passed to the `docker build` command.

 ## Best Practice: Using the Azure Artifact Credential Provider

 NuGet has support for [custom credential providers](https://docs.microsoft.com/en-us/nuget/reference/extensibility/nuget-exe-credential-providers) that provide a mechanism to authenticate to feeds both interactively and non-interactively.
 One such implementation of this is [Azure Artifact Credential Provider](https://github.com/Microsoft/artifacts-credprovider) which provides a mechanism to acquire credentials for restoring NuGet packages from Azure Artifacts feeds.
 In unattended build agent scenarios, like building Docker images, a `VSS_NUGET_EXTERNAL_FEED_ENDPOINTS` [environment variable](https://github.com/Microsoft/artifacts-credprovider#environment-variables) is used to supply an access token.

 If you're using Azure Artifacts for your private NuGet feeds, this scenario is for you since it provides a compatible experience between interactive developer machines and automated scenarios like Docker image builds.
 This allows you to use the same `nuget.config` file in either scenario.
+In this pattern, we'll use the environment variables and multi-stage build along with Credential Provider to pass the credentials for a private NuGet feed.

+Even though using a multi-stage build is a good technique to help avoid exposing credentials in the final image, it should be known that the intermediate layers produced by the build can still expose those secrets locally on the Docker host machine.
+Read [Protecting Secrets when Building Docker Images](protecting-secrets.md) for more info.

-In this pattern, we'll use the Credential Provider to provide credentials for a private NuGet feed.
-The `VSS_NUGET_EXTERNAL_FEED_ENDPOINTS` environment variable is meant to be an extension of the `nuget.config` file, allowing both to be used together with the `VSS_NUGET_EXTERNAL_FEED_ENDPOINTS` environment variable simply supplying the access token.
-So the `nuget.config` file used here does not define any `packageSourceCredentials` element for `customfeed`:
+The `VSS_NUGET_EXTERNAL_FEED_ENDPOINTS` environment variable is a well-known variable that is meant to be an extension of the `nuget.config` file, allowing both to be used together where `VSS_NUGET_EXTERNAL_FEED_ENDPOINTS` simply supplies the access token.
+The `nuget.config` file used here does not define any `packageSourceCredentials` element for `customfeed`:

 ```
 <?xml version="1.0" encoding="UTF-8"?>